codefornola/nolabase/docs/docs/learning.md

 WHERE current_status = expired
 ```

-In this query, "COUNT" is the mathematical function.
+In this query, `COUNT` is the mathematical function.
 It is listed in the first row, after SELECT, because what we want to see is the count of rows, not all the rows individually.
 In our first query, the SELECT command would show us every single row that met the criteria - hundreds or thousands of them.

 There are many guides online to other [SQL commands](https://mode.com/sql-tutorial/sql-select-statement/).
 To practice more queries yourself, you can try the [W3Schools interactive tutorial](https://www.w3schools.com/sql/sql_syntax.asp).
 For more help, consider joining us on the [Nola Devs Slack channel](https://nola-slackin.herokuapp.com).